rahulkumar75/Ai_Virtual_Voice_Assistant/README.md

 # Future Enhancements
 * User Authentication: Enhance security features such as multi-factor authentication.
 * Expanded Intents: Add more intents and corresponding tasks.
-* Improved NLP: Integrate more advanced NLP techniques for better understanding of user commands.
+* Improved NLP: Integrate more advanced NLP techniques for a better understanding of user commands.
 * GUI Interface: Develop a graphical user interface for ease of use.
 # Contributors
-* Name: @ Rahul @ Amisha @ Anisha,
+* Name: @Rahul @Amisha @Anisha
 Feel free to reach out to me at rahulkumarx333@gmail.com for any questions or contributions.